-3.3.1 Program Advising
+3.2.1 Program Advising

 During advising every effort is made to ensure that each student has satisfied all the requirements for the degree.
 It is ultimately the student's responsibility to ensure that, at the time she/he applies to graduate, all the requirements have been met.

-3.3.2 The Graduate Administration Committee (GAC)
+3.2.2 The Graduate Administration Committee (GAC)

-3.3.3 Graduate Coordinator
+3.2.3 Graduate Coordinator

 Students must notify the Graduate Coordinator of changes of address or telephone number.

-3.5 English Graduate Students' Association (EGSA)
+3.3 English Graduate Students' Association (EGSA)

 Graduate students in English are automatically members of the English Graduate Students' Association.
-EGSA is a self-governing organization whose interests in student life are social, professional, and political.
-They provide and circulate information to English graduate students through a variety of channels including their webpage, facebook group, and listserv.
+EGSA is a self-governing organization whose interests in student life are professional, political, and social.
+They provide and circulate information to English graduate students through a variety of channels including their webpage, Facebook group, and listserv.
 EGSA plans several annual parties.
 EGSA sees as one of its most important functions the welcoming of new graduate students into the program through social events which include returning students as well.
 Early in the school year, it coordinates a gathering with the faculty so that students can feel at home as quickly as possible.
 Professional information is available through EGSA's Resource and Professional Development Centre, including national English newsletters (ACCUTE) and the MLA job listing.
 EGSA's Professional Development Committee also hosts a series of workshops throughout the year, addressing issues varying from writing conference papers to post-graduate job opportunities.
-As well, EGSA is part of an interprovincial Graduate Lecture Exchange, through which students can deliver papers at Ontario universities and host speakers from those universities as they come to McGill.
+EGSA is also part of an interprovincial Graduate Lecture Exchange, through which students can deliver papers at Ontario universities and host speakers from those universities as they come to McGill.
 Finally, EGSA is a political body.
 Besides having an elected executive and committee members, EGSA participates in various departmental committees so that graduate students are involved in hiring, curriculum, and general departmental policies and decisions.